Engee documentation

 Free Space Path Loss

-Simulates signal power loss in free space.
+Simulates the loss of signal power in free space.

 blockType: FreeSpacePathLoss